kenzo-staelens/pg_engine/docs/source/quickstart/configuration_running.rst

    .. code-block:: python

-      from pg_engine.core.bases import TGame, Singleton
+      from pg_engine.api import IGame, Singleton

-      game: TGame = Singleton.get('Game')
+      game: IGame = Singleton.get('Game')
       game.run()

 If your game uses collisions, configuration of collision layers has not yet been implemented and must be enabled before your game starts running (though it is technically still possible to enable them at runtime).
-Bot layers in :func:`~base_game.core.systems.CollisionSystem.enable_collision` are interchangeable and each unique enabled combination must therefore only be registered once.
+Both layers in :func:`~pg_engine.api.interface_system_collision.ICollisionSystem.enable_collision` are interchangeable and each unique enabled combination must therefore only be registered once.
 Collision layers may collide with themselves and will ignore gameobjects colliding with themselves.

 .. code-block:: python
    :emphasize-lines: 1,2,3,4

-   TGame().system_controller.collision_system.enable_collision(
+   IGame().system_controller.collision_system.enable_collision(
        'collision_layer_1',
        'collision_layer_2'
    )
-   TGame().run()
+   IGame().run()
    pg_engine.quit()  # cleaning up like responsible developers

 .. note::

    hot reloading is not supported, though everything from standard pygame still applies.